muhammedadil-cell/muhammedadil-cell/README.md

-# Hi there, I'm Aflah! 👋
+# Hi there, I'm Muhammed Adil S! 👋

 ### 👨‍💻 About Me
 I am a Computer Science Engineering student at the College of Engineering Attingal.
 I am passionate about building intelligent software solutions, with a specific focus on **Natural Language Processing (NLP)** and **Artificial Intelligence**.